 - A range of payment options spreading costs over many years

 - The ability to amend your funeral arrangements when you wish

 Many SAIF members operate their own pre-paid funeral plans.
 Contact your local SAIF member for more details.

-Before paying for any funeral pre-paid plan, ensure that the funeral plan provider used by the funeral director is registered with the Funeral Planning Authority.
+Before paying for any funeral pre-paid plan, ensure that the funeral plan provider is approved by the Financial Conduct Authority.